 Recently I’ve been reading a lot about how to view problems in ministry and leadership through a different lens.
 A concept developed in the late 50’s and 60’s by a psychologist, Murray Bowen, has shed some brilliant light on the subject for me; so brilliant, in fact, that I wish I understood this concept 25 years ago.
-Had I learned it and applied it then, I could have saved myself a lot of grief as a pastor and as a father.
+Had I learned it and applied it then, I could have saved myself a lot of grief as a pastor and as a father as I respond to critics.
 The concept is called family systems.
 Don’t let the title fool you, though.
 It’s not all about your immediate family.
 This concept has profound implications for leadership in the church.
-I’m planning to write my next book using family systems as the backbone.

 One of the best writers on the subject, Peter Steinke, a Christian psychologist, wrote the book How Your Church Family Works.
 It’s a great primer on family systems that directly applies to churches.

 At the core of family systems is understanding emotional process and specifically, how we manage our anxiety, a term used for any negative emotion.
 In one of Steinke’s chapters he writes about those who criticize us.
 When I read his two paragraphs I paused and said to myself, “Wow.
 I’ve never heard it put that way before.”

 Read it below and tell me how it hits you.

 Pursuit behavior is any behavior that overfocuses on another person….